March 15, 2026

-Douglas Straton, Chief Customer Evangelist & Retail Growth Officer at Bazaarvoice, walks us through the importance of reviews in the age of AI.
-Accompanied by some quick and handy tips to kickstart your AI powered UGC journey.
+Douglas Straton, Chief Marketing Officer at Bazaarvoice, walks us through the importance of reviews in the age of AI.
+He unpacks actionable tips grounded in empirical studies to ensure your brand wins the “Share of Summary.”

 The tools people use to research and buy products are changing fast.
 But here’s what I’ve found so far: